How MBTA Uses Podcasting to Build Trust

 A lot.
 Social media provides us with a direct line to rider sentiment, and we utilize social listening to track key themes and concerns.
 That’s a big part of how we plan episodes.

 Initially, we recorded a few episodes in advance, but that didn’t work well.
-For instance, we had an episode about hiring challenges, but then we raised salaries and filled roles quickly, so that episode was obsolete.
+For instance, we had an episode about hiring challenges, but after we raised salaries and filled roles quickly, that episode became obsolete.
 Now, we’re much more real-time.
 It’s more challenging but much more relevant.

 What’s your view on social media's role in public transit communications?